 A couple years ago when I was at the Clemson University Musser Fruit Farm, I asked one of the researchers if anyone has figured out how to grow apples organically in South Carolina.
 “It’s not even worth trying,” he replied.

-Since it’s relatively easy (and thus less expensive) to grow apples and pears in other regions of the country, these are fruit we buy at the store (certified organic) rather than try to grow here.
+Since it’s relatively easy (and thus less expensive) to grow apples, pears, and nectarines in other regions of the country, these are fruit we buy at the store (certified organic) rather than try to grow here.

 - Apples – My mom has somehow managed to keep an apple tree with five varieties grafted to it growing and producing for about a decade at her lakehouse in Summerton, SC.
 I think magic may be involved.